-Within our cycle, value and sentiment investment decision-making framework we make the following overarching assessments based on our quantitative models.
+Within our cycle, value and sentiment investment framework we make the following overarching assessments based on our quantitative models.

 - Business cycle: The business cycle remains strong, though the risk of a recession is gradually increasing as we near the end the cycle.

 - Valuation: Equities seem to be fairly valued, according to our Fed model that compares U.S. treasury yields to the equity earnings yield.

 - Sentiment: Momentum has decreased significantly, which puts it to near zero as of the end of October 2018.